Guest blog from Evelyn De Wolfe

 During my five-year romance with Juan we only met five times, in spectacular romantic settings – the precious honeymoons that inspired the title of the book.
 Romantic love such as Juan and I shared has been played throughout the ages, throughout the world, at every level … the only difference being that each story stands alone and can never be duplicated.
 Each bears its own unrepeatable imprint.

 I’m finding, now that the task is completed and the book in print, the satisfactions of offering, in a world so filled with negativity, my celebration of unexpected love and romance.
-(The author welcomes comments: .
+(The author welcomes comments: email@example.com.
 Her website can be viewed at www.readevelyn.com .)